Jhon-Albert/artified_app/README.md

 # ARTIFIED: AN AUGMENTED REALITY FOOD MENU
 MOBILE APPLICATION WITH NUTRITION INFORMATION
-AND DATA ANALYTICS FOR LE KATSU MNL

 **Capstone Project – Mobile Application Development (College)**
 This Flutter project is designed as a modern and elegant food-ordering mobile application.
 It serves as the final output of a college-level capstone in Mobile App Development, showcasing skills in UI/UX design, Flutter framework usage, and user interaction flows.